Species occurrence cubes

 See API SQL Downloads for instructions.

-A cube using this query is available here.
+A cube made using this query is available here.

 yearmonth eeacellcode familykey family specieskey species sex lifestage occurrences mincoordinateuncertaintyinmeters mintemporaluncertainty familycount